Wikipedia

 Biography

 To further his education, Adams Oshiomhole traveled to the United Kingdom where he majored in economics and industrial relations at Ruskin College, Oxford.
 At the end of the demanding and rigorous multi-disciplinary programme at Ruskin College, Adams emerged as the Best Foreign Student.
-Higher education equipped him with enhanced theoretical and intellectual acumen.
+Higher education equipped him with enhanced theoretical and intellectual acumen

 Adams Oshiomhole Wife, Marriage